pingzing/pingzing.github.io/content/saner-command-line-part-3.md

 We don't want this!
 We want to use our shiny new native `ssh-agent`!
 There are a few things we need to do to make sure this happens.

 #### Fixing its Startup Type
-For some reason, after performing the Windows update, the `ssh-agent` isn't always configured to start automatically.
+For some reason, after performing a Windows Update, the `ssh-agent` isn't always configured to start automatically.
 Let's make sure that it is!

 First, let's make sure to kill any other running instances of `ssh-agent`: